JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 You manager may give you immediate feedback or ask some clarifying questions, but then the approval process takes over.

-## What happens after you ask for your raise in person and in writing?
+### What happens after you ask for your raise in person and in writing?

 Once you've asked your manager for a raise and then followed up by sending your raise request in writing, your manager will need to get approval for your raise.

-The reason this email is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision.
+The reason this email is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision as to whether it's time to increment your salary.
 If you ask for a raise *without* sending this email, then your manager will have to summarize your case for you, and they're just not going to do as good a job as you can.

 So this email gives you the opportunity to make your case *in your own words* to whoever needs to approve your request.
 And that gives you the greatest chance getting your salary increase.

-### <a name="follow-up" class="below-nav">Follow-up on your request with this email template
+### <a name="follow-up" class="below-nav">Follow-up on your request with a short email

 Getting a raise is a top priority for you, but it probably isn't your manager's top priority.
 Even if you schedule a good time to talk with your manager and bring a strong case when asking for a raise, you may not hear back for a while.